Why you need to get your restaurant marketing strategy right

 6. Offer food delivery

 Home delivery service boomed during the pandemic, and it looks like it’s here to stay – according to research from CGA, delivery sales at Britain’s leading restaurant and pub groups in April 2022 were 357% higher than pre-covid levels.
-And offering home delivery isn’t just a way to diversify your revenue stream but is a great marketing tool that may help new customers discover your venue.
+And offering home delivery isn’t just a way to diversify your revenue stream; it’s also a great marketing tool that may help a new audience to discover your venue.

 To maximise your reach and help your business embrace the home delivery trend, consider investing in a food delivery management system.
 Such software is a digital solution that enables customers to place food orders from your restaurant through different online channels: websites, mobile apps and third-party delivery platforms and feeds those orders back to a single point-of-sale in the venue to be processed.